Saturday, August 07, 2010

 Nothing more was heard of Sgt.
 Preston, whose TV cancellation seemed to be his permanent retirement, until 1981 when Lone Ranger Television Inc., the owner of the Preston brand, flush with the excitement of a Lone Ranger revival, decided to try their luck with Preston.
 Unfortunately the somewhat outdated story of a Northwest police officer failed to garner much interest.
 The best they were able to do was place a comic strip with the beyond-obscure Inter-Continental Press Syndicate.
 The new strip started in a tiny number of papers on September 20 1982.

-Art on the strip was by the ever-superb veteran cartoonist Don Sherwood and the writing was by Stan Stunell, of whom I know nothing.
+Art on the strip was by the ever-superb veteran cartoonist Don Sherwood and the writing was by Stan Stunell, of whom I know nothing [NB: see comments below -- evidently a real person, though perhaps not the actual writer of the strip].
 If the name's a pseudonym that's a good thing because the writing is almost unbelievably awful.
 Stories make little sense, characters pop up and disappear constantly for no reason, and up to four different (incoherent) stories are being juggled at any given time.

 For many years I thought the Sgt.
 Preston strip was just a legend, one of those features that never actually got off the ground but yet was talked about as if it did -- syndicate sales brochures were the only evidence I ever saw for it.
 It wasn't until recently that I came across a run of the strip in the Seattle Times that finally turns this phantom strip into a reality.
 However, a few mysteries still remain: